HyunSBong/HyunSBong/README.md

 </p>

 <p>
   My research interest is to develop drug candidates into computational methods by utilizing various biodomain data such as genomes, proteomes, and 3D protein-ligand structure information.
-Specifically, protein-ligand binding prediction using three-dimensional structural information, three-dimensional molecular that can be drug candidates, and gene and microbe prediction that can cause specific diseases.
+Specifically, protein-ligand binding prediction using three-dimensional structural information, three-dimensional molecule that can be drug candidates, and gene and microbe prediction that can cause specific diseases.
 </p>

 ### 🧐 Interests